 How to Write TMDSAS Activity Descriptions

-You have 300 or 500 characters (including spaces) for each of your entries to provide a brief but impactful description of the activity in question.
+You have 300 or 500 characters (including spaces, depending on category) for each of your entries to provide a brief but impactful description of the activity in question.
 The limited character limit means that you can write just 2 to 3 sentences.
 So, it is imperative that you craft a clear description using precise action verbs and concise language that'll summarize the most pertinent aspects of your experience and showcase the competencies that medical schools care about, such as leadership, collaboration, and curiosity.
 One of the best ways to do this is to write specific roles or titles that highlight the key functions of the activity in question.
 For example, if one of your activities was volunteering at a hospice and you occupied a leadership role, you want to highlight that using the title of your role.
 So instead of referring to yourself as a "Hospice Volunteer", you would say "Lead Hospice Volunteer and Team Coordinator".

 Additionally, the order in which you present information in your description is very important in this application system.
 TMDSAS automatically generates a "Chronology of Activities" for the information you've entered.
 The Chronology of Activities is a summary document that will be included with the other information sent to schools you're applying to.
 On this document, only the first 50 characters (including spaces) of your activity description are visible.
 Your chosen medical schools will eventually have access to the full description of each activity in your application, but this summary acts the same way a cover sheet would.
 So because this is what they will see first, you want to make a good first impression and entice them to encourage a detailed review of your activities.